 “But the researchers offered a few caveats to these findings.
 When comparing outcomes, they didn’t examine confounding factors such as age or preexisting conditions, so more studies are needed.
 Cycle threshold values can also vary widely depending on how a sample is collected and how quickly it gets analyzed.“

-However, one source is surely not good enough to make any definitive conclusions.
-Let’s see what else we can find:
+However, one source is surely not good enough to make any definitive conclusions regarding the validity of a “viral” load.
+Let’s see what else we can find.

 No correlation between Ct values and severity of disease or mortality in patients with COVID 19 disease